suzirubi/meals-test/README.md

 - [ x ] Components are used to create display and behavior for your templates.
 - [ x ] TypeScript is used throughout application; including variable data types.
 - [ x ] Users can create and edit instances of a model.
-- [ ] Models can be filtered using a pipe.
+- [ x ] Models can be filtered using a pipe.
 - [ x ] Edit/update form supports two-way data binding
 - [ x ] Dependencies are managed with npm and Bower.
 - [ x ] Application includes a gulp-based asset pipeline with a development server, and all necessary build tasks.
 - [ x ] Application works as expected.
 - [ x ] Project is in a presentable, portfolio-quality state.
-- [ ] Required functionality is in place by Friday deadline.
+- [ x ] Required functionality is in place by Friday deadline.
-- [ ] Project demonstrates understanding of the week's concepts.
+- [ x ] Project demonstrates understanding of the week's concepts.
 If prompted, I should be able to discuss code with an instructor using the correct terminology.

 ##SETUP INSTRUCTIONS